-Most patients go out the next day, most do not bruise.
-You may resume normal activities at this time and follow up as directed by our team.
+Most patients go out the next day, and most do not bruise.
+You may resume normal activities the next day and follow up as directed by our team.

 Dr. Atkins can suggest the appropriate procedure and address any concerns during your consultation.

 To find out if you would benefit from neck rejuvenation procedures from Atlanta Medispa & Surgery Center, contact us today, 678-213-2220.